eth-cscs/sarus/doc/install/installation.rst

 --------------------

-During the installation, the passwd information is copied and cached into *<sarus install dir>/files_to_copy_in_container_etc/passwd*.
-The cache is supposed to allow the Sarus runtime to perform quicker accesses to the passwd information.
+During the installation, the passwd information is copied and cached into *<sarus install dir>/etc/passwd*.
+The cache allows to bypass the host's passwd database, e.g. LDAP, which could be tricky to configure and access from the container.
 However, since the cache is created/updated only once at installation time, it can quickly get out-of-sync with the actual passwd information of the system.
 A possible solution/workaround is to periodically run a cron job to refresh the cache.
 E.g. a cron job and a script like the ones below would do: